Lloyd Harris (tennis)

 Lloyd George Muirhead Harris (born 24 February 1997) is a South African professional tennis player.
 He has been ranked as high as world No. 31 in singles by the ATP, achieved on 13 September 2021 and has a career-high doubles ranking of world No. 108, achieved on 6 June 2022.
-Harris has won one doubles ATP tournament, three ATP Challenger singles titles and two Challenger doubles titles and has also won 13 ITF singles titles and 4 ITF doubles titles.
+Harris has won one doubles ATP tournament, seven ATP Challenger singles titles, two Challenger doubles title, 13 ITF singles titles, and four ITF doubles titles.

 Juniors

 In November 2012, Harris won his first ITF junior singles title at the G5 in Windhoek, Namibia.
 In August 2014, Harris represented South Africa at the Youth Olympic Games.

-As a junior, Harris reached a ranking of No. 38 by the International Tennis Federation, and he compiled a singles win–loss record of 73–44.
+As a junior, Harris reached a ranking of No. 38 by the International Tennis Federation, and he compiled a singles win–loss record of 73-44.

 Professional career

-2015–2017
+2015 to 2017

 Harris turned pro in 2015 and ended the year with a single ranking of 358.
 During the 2015 and 2016 seasons, Harris mainly played in the ITF Futures tour.
 In June 2015, Harris won his first ITF Futures singles title in Mozambique F2.
 Harris also won his first ITF Futures Doubles title in June 2015.

 In 2015 Harris reached five ITF Futures tour single finals, winning four.
 In 2016, Harris reached eight ITF Futures tour finals, winning six.

-In 2017, he reached Challenger tour semifinals in Kyoto, Japan and Kaohsiung, Chinese Taipei and qualified for his first ATP World Tour event in Antalya, Turkey.
+In 2017, he reached Challenger tour semifinals in Kyoto, Japan and Kaohsiung, Chinese Taipei and he qualified for his first ATP World Tour event in Antalya, Turkey.

 2018: Grand Slam debut, First ATP match win

 Harris started the year reaching four ITF Futures tour finals, winning three.
 He had a successful American hard-court summer season, winning his first ATP Challenger title at the Kentucky Bank Tennis Championships.

 In August, he qualified for his first main draw at a Grand Slam at the 2018 US Open through the qualifying rounds.

-In September, Harris won his first main draw match on the ATP World Tour when he defeated Gael Monfils 3–6, 6–2, 6–1 in the first round of the Chengdu Open (ATP 250 event) in China.
+In September, Harris won his first main draw match on the ATP World Tour when he defeated Gaël Monfils in the first round of the Chengdu Open (ATP 250 event) in China.

-On 7 October 2018, Harris won his second ATP Challenger title of the year by defeating Marc Polmans 6–2, 6–2 at the Stockton Challenger.
+On 7 October 2018, Harris won his second ATP Challenger title of the year by defeating Marc Polmans at the Stockton Challenger.